emacsmirror/emacsshot/README.md

 The filenames are configurable.
 Hint: `M-x customize-group emacsshot`.

-It might be a good idea to set function emacsshot-snap-frame to a key in order to avoid images which contain the string "M-x emacsshot-snap-frame" in the mode-line.
-(Heisenshot?)
+It might be a good idea to bind the functions to a key.
+This can make the usage more convenient.
+Further the binding is a way to avoid images which contain the command that has been used to create the image e.g. "M-x emacsshot-snap-frame" in the mode-line.
+Beware of the heisenshot!

-The print-key could trigger the shot.
-E.g.
+Concretely the print-key could trigger the shot.
+Evaluation of

     (global-set-key [print] 'emacsshot-snap-frame)

+yields this behavior.

 Or evaluate